sbu-fsl/Metis/fs_bugs/jfs/kernel_hang/README.md

 This will produce an executable named 'replay'

-* Post this execute the below command:
+* Post this, download the jfs_ops_sequence.log file (From https://drive.google.com/file/d/1I7uf9K2P47vAGpV99pvyZBSjkMeONbdC/view?usp=drive_link), place it within the current folder and execute the below command:

 > sudo bash ./loop_replay.sh